Born from necessity. Realized through opportunity.

 However, in order to unlock this value, big changes must be made to our infrastructure and lifestyles.

-Thus our goal is simple: accelerate the shift to a "remote-first" world.
+Thus our goal is simple: accelerate the shift to remote work and unlock billions of dollars of value in the process.